OktaEdu/OIECIPartnerBootCamp/README.md

 Copyright 2022 Okta, Inc. All Rights Reserved.

-This is a container repository for all the lab repos used in the CI4D course.
+This is a container repository for all the lab repos used in Okta Customer Identity Solution Bootcamp.

+#### Disclaimer: For educational purposes only.
+Not for production.